kyma-project/kyma/docs/serverless/08-01-create-inline-function.md

 This tutorial shows how you can create a simple "Hello World!"
 Function in Node.js 12.
 The Function's code and dependencies are defined as an inline code in the Function's **spec**.

-> **TIP:** Serverless also offers also an alternative way for storing Function's code and dependencies - as sources in a Git repository.
+> **TIP:** Serverless also allows you to store Function's code and dependencies as sources in a Git repository.
 To learn more, read how to [Create a Function from Git repository sources](#tutorials-create-a-function-from-git-repository-sources).

 ## Steps